fireblade-engine/graph/README.md

 ## 📝 Code Example

 The `Node` is the core element of the package.
-It is representing a node in a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph)  and holds a (weak) reference to it's parent node and references to it's child nodes.
+It is representing a node in a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph)  and holds a (weak) reference to its parent node and references to its child nodes.

 To create a graph create a node and add children.